The Best of Everything

 This was Joan's first appearance with her new name, Joan Crawford.

 Joan was initially hired only to teach child star Coogan the Charleston.
-(US)
+(JC: Ultimate Star)

 Jackie Coogan, Sr., insisted on a casting couch session before choosing Joan from 150 girls who wanted the part of "Mary."
 Joan later called him "a dirty pig."
-(EB)
+(JC: Essential Biography)

 Musical numbers accompanying the film at NYC's Capitol theater in 1925: " Southern Rhapsody," overture; "A Leaf From Nature's Book," a Screen Art production: Louise Loring, soprano; "Dutch Dance," with the ballet corps; Gladys Rice and William Robyn, duet; Doris Niles, John Triesalt and ballet corps in "Bacchanale" from "Faust."